ko1ebayev/ngx-func-pipe/README.md

 # NgxFuncPipe

 NgxFuncPipe is a simple and lightweight Angular pipe that allows you to call a function directly from your Angular templates.
 This utility is particularly useful when you need to invoke a function with arguments in your Angular templates.

+### Features
+- Standalone Pipe: The NgxFuncPipe is a standalone Angular pipe, meaning it can be used without being declared in an Angular module.
+- Function Invocation in Templates: It allows you to invoke a function directly from your Angular templates with the required arguments.
+- Type-safe Templates: Full support for Angular's type-safe templates, ensuring that function types and arguments are reflected in the template.
+- Pure Pipe: The pipe is pure, meaning it only re-evaluates when its input values change, providing performance benefits.

 ### Installation
 You can install this library using npm or yarn: